WMWZCU/pCNN/README.md

 --- set(training or validation)<br />
 --- mean_data<br />
 -- metadata<br />
+P.S.
+The process of generating dataset could be slow in this version, be patient :)

 ## Step.2: Train a 5-layer CNN with "vai_train_rs_cnn.m"
 Due to the sizes of training samples, we deployed a 5-layer CNN (18(Con_3)-16(Pool/2)-8(Con_3)-6(Pool/2)-3(Con_3)-1).
 The feature number of each convultional layer was set to 20.
 The training and validation errors should be drop down to around 0.2 (i.e. around 80% accuracy).
 Of course, you can change the CNN configuration parameters accordingly.
 The training process should be something like this:<br />